 Both CBD and THC have a wide range of benefits, including relief from pain, anxiety, and inflammation.
 CBD is also effective in treating seizures, while THC has been shown to help with appetite stimulation and nausea.

 In addition, both cannabinoids are thought to have neuroprotective properties.
-While more research is needed to understand the benefits of CBD and THC fully, there is no doubt that these two compounds offer a wide range of potential therapeutic benefits.
+While more research is needed to fully understand the benefits of CBD and THC, there is no doubt that these two compounds offer a wide range of potential therapeutic benefits.